Meghan Markle and Prince Harry have often said that they intend to raise the new royal baby with as much normalcy as possible.

-Last year, it was announced that Prince George would be known officially as George Cambridge when he started school at Thomas’ Battersea in London – a name which stems from his father being the Duke of Cambridge.
+In 2017, it was announced that Prince George would be known officially as ‘George Cambridge’ at his school Thomas’ Battersea in London.

-The royal brothers kept that surname as they moved into adulthood, with Prince William using the name William Wales during his career as an air ambulance pilot and Prince Harry going by Harry Wales when he served in the army.
+The royal brothers kept that surname as they moved into adulthood, with Prince William using the name ‘William Wales’ during his career as an air ambulance pilot and Prince Harry going by ‘Harry Wales’ when he served in the army.

-Likewise, Princess Eugenie and Princess Beatrice are reported to go by the names Eugenie York and Beatrice York from time-to-time.
+Likewise, Princess Eugenie and Princess Beatrice reportedly to go by the names ‘Eugenie York’ and ‘Beatrice York’ from time-to-time.

 The royal family surname has been a hot topic for years.

-They didn’t even have a last surname until 1917 when King George V decided that they would go by the name Windsor.
+They didn’t even have a last surname until 1917 when King George V decided that they would go by the name ‘Windsor’.

-However, technically, anyone who has a Royal Highness title doesn’t need a surname at all, but most members of the royal family tend to use the name Mountbatten-Windsor, which is a mix of the Queen and Prince Philip’s surnames.
+However, technically, anyone who has a Royal Highness title doesn’t need a surname at all, but most members of the royal family tend to use the name ‘Mountbatten-Windsor,’ which is a mix of the Queen and Prince Philip’s surnames.

 Got a story tip?
 Send it to firstname.lastname@example.org